crawsome/riddles/README.md

 * * *"Why did the waterfall circult never blow out under load?
 Because he made preparations to diode!"*

 # Policy
 I didn't write these.
 These are from all around the internet.
-LMK if you find an unsavory or terrible riddle.
+LMK if you find an unsavory or terrible riddles.

 Please subnmit pull requests to add riddles.